vuetom/vuetom-cli/README.md

 `init`: Initialize a project with a vuetom theme

-`list`: Show remote warehouse template address
+`list`: Show the latest information about the vuetom cli branch

+`git`: Show the list of GIT warehouses of a user

 `help`: Same as -h option

 ## development